kevintannn/salary-estimator/README.md

 **Flask Productionize Article**: https://towardsdatascience.com/productionize-a-machine-learning-model-with-flask-and-heroku-8201260503d2

 ## Dataset
-Dataset are taken from glassdoor.com and for each job, we have information on:
+Dataset is collected from glassdoor.com and for each job, we have information on:
 * Job Title
 * Salary Estimate
 * Job Description